wyuzhang/levelup-sdk-ios/README.md

 The primary purpose of the SDK is to make it easy to issue requests to the LevelUp platform.
 It provides a layer on top of LevelUp's REST API.
 Requests may be things like signing up, logging or viewing nearby merchants.
 In addition, the SDK contains several utility classes to help with scanning and generating QR codes.
 Read below for additional information, or check out the [complete documentation](http://thelevelup.github.io/whitelabel-ios-sdk/) for a look at all the classes available with the SDK.

+The recommended way to access the LevelUp SDK is through [CocoaPods](http://cocoapods.org/).

 # Interacting with the API

 ## Performing Requests